Dog Hiking Gear List

 Because I can’t tell Ace how far we are going to the next water spot, I can’t expect him to conserve water, either.
 Anytime you are hiking with your dog, it becomes your dog's hike, not yours.
 Emergencies and injuries can happen, and you need to be prepared in case you have to set up camp before the next water source or in case your dog needs a longer break.
 I have had situations where I have carried 8 liters for my dog and myself for a 15-mile dry section just to make sure that we would make it.

-The Palisades pack comes with two one-liter bags, which are great for holding extra water for your dog.
+The Palisades pack comes with two collapsible one-liter water bottles, which are great for holding extra water for your dog.
 I love the sport cap, which is great for pouring a little at a time into the bowl.
 They sell replacements in case you lose your reservoir or it gets a hole.

 VIEW PRICE OF THE RUFFWEAR 1 L COLLAPSIBLE WATER BLADDER